 Although I love this recipe as is, once in a while I may want to jazz it up a bit with some extra additions.
-For this I often will make the recipe as shown, but with each serving add in the extras as I desire.
+For this, I often will make the recipe as shown, but with each serving add in the extras as I desire.
 Of course these additions can also be added to the entire dish at the same time the quinoa is cooking or after the cooking process has completed depending on your preference.
 Here are some of my favorite additions:

-- Raisins (soaked in a small amount of water for Vata types)
+- Raisins (soaked for Vata types)

 - Dates, chopped and pitted

 - Slivered almonds, chopped pistachios, chopped walnuts, or chopped cashews (sautéed in ghee is even tastier!)

 - Chia seeds or freshly ground flax seeds

 - Cacao nibs or powder (not recommended for Vata types)

 Optional Doshic Variations

 This recipe is great as-is for Vata types and during times of Vata imbalances.
 It is beneficial for strengthening the body, reducing dryness, alleviating constipation, boosting energy levels, and increasing immunity.
 Due to its warm, well-cooked, soupy nature, this recipe is easy-to-digest and should not upset Vata type digestive issues such as gas and bloating.